 Families wishing to bring a treat to the class to celebrate their child's birthday should consult with their teacher first, with at least a 48-hour notice, to choose the most appropriate time to stage their healthy treat.
 It is at the teacher's discretion when such celebrations/treats will be occurring.
 Parents/Guardians are to be reminded that we are a nut-free campus and to discuss with the teacher other dietary restrictions.
+While families may bring treats to campus, please refrain from bringing outside vendors to campus, i.e. food trucks, catering services.

 Families planning to have a birthday party off-campus for their child and want to invite only certain children from the class are asked to send invitations to the home addresses or via email, instead of bringing invitations to hand out at school.
 The only exception would be if all children in the class are invited.
 This policy is established in order to avoid hurt feelings.
-In Lower School, each teacher will celebrate the students' birthdays in each month with free dress day.